mIRC-Scripters/mirckb/docs/source/commands/parseline.rst

     * - Switch
       - Description
     * - -i or -o
-      - -o** - Specify an input or output message
+      - Specify an input or output message
     * - -t or -b
-      - -b** - Specify a text or binvar parameter
+      - Specify a text or binvar parameter

 Optional